black & white photograph of the building Parnassuweg 220 with a few newly planted trees

 • Special Project 2020/21: 15 artists (among this number, one artist collective of 7 members) have developed new works through the project.
 The final exhibition by artist Anna Dasović will open at Stroom Den Haag in the summer of 2022.
 The works of the participating artists have been (or are in the process of being) purchased and donated to the ‘Rijkscollectie’.
 More details about the project here.

-Statement 17 Sept.
+Update 17 Sept.
 2021

 We are happy that the City Council has agreed to the purchase of the monumental old court house at the Parnassusweg in Amsterdam from the Rijksvastgoedbedrijf.
 This makes it possible for Hartwig Art Foundation to rent this building from the City of Amsterdam for a new museum for contemporary art in the Zuidas district in Amsterdam.

-Statement 27 Aug.
+Update 27 Aug.
 2021

 Hartwig Art Foundation is in talks with the City of Amsterdam about a new museum for contemporary art in Amsterdam.
 The final decision on this matter lies with the City Council of Amsterdam, which will meet and decide on the matter in mid-September.